JosephPrichard/DataStructures.NET/README.md

 ### Stack
 ### Heap

-Also includes implementations of MergeSort, QuickSort, and HeapSort
+Also includes implementations of MergeSort, and QuickSort